Events

 With the installation 404: Archive Not Found, the Bio Design Lab of the HfG – Karlsruhe University of Arts and Design shares information about the Living Library project (April 2024–March 2026).
 The focus is on a special material library that decomposes itself.

 How can materials and knowledge be collected locally, used, and then returned to the cycle?
-To answer this question, the Bio Design Lab team is studying biological materials, crafts, and knowledge from the region within 50 kilometers of Karlsruhe.
+To answer this question, the Bio Design Lab team is studying biological materials, crafts, and knowledge from the region within 50 kilometres of Karlsruhe.
 The team is studying materials like wood from the Black Forest and food scraps from the city.
 They are also looking at old handicraft techniques, stories from the region, the region’s landscape, and its economy.
 The team aims to gather knowledge and experience over a period of two years.
 This experiential learning approach will be tested and improved through structured workshops and hands-on outdoor exercises.

 404: Archive Not Found shows the project as an installation and also addresses its digital development.
 The project team’s approach is explained, and materials, digital objects, and the Living Library archive itself are displayed.
 The installation makes us ask: Can knowledge and materials be stored digitally?
 What happens to them when the people who care for them are no longer around?
 Do digital files decompose over time?